Temperature:

 Water Temperature Over the Last 30 Days

-Water temperatures in Hunter Riverfell over the past month, but have levelled out during the last week.
+Water temperatures in Hunter River have been gradually cooling over the past month, with a further drop recorded during the last week.

-According to our forecast, the water temperature in Hunter River will be 20.8°C in the next 7 days.
+According to our forecast, the water temperature in Hunter River will be 13.2°C in the next 7 days.
 See the table below for daily data for the upcoming week.

 Table of Daily Water Temperature Data